 The department also oversees the College’s emergency management plan.
 Anyone who would like information about the plan is welcome to contact George Hacking, the director of public safety.

-» Lyndon State’s Emergency Alert
+Lyndon’s Emergency Alert

 It is an instant, mass notification system that enables students, parents, and members of the faculty and staff to receive updates and alerts on cell phones, personal data assistants (PDAs), and email accounts.
-Our goal is to increase safety on the Lyndon State campus.
+Our goal is to increase safety on the Lyndon campus.

 All appeals must be completed and returned to the Public Safety Department no later than SEVEN days from the date the Traffic Violation was issue.
 If you do not file and appeal within the SEVEN day time period, the fine will be billed according to the statement on the Traffic Violation.
 Once your appeal is received, it will be considered and results emailed to you.

-George Hacking, Public Safety
+George Hacking, Director of Public Safety